Tuida Cove

 Location of Nelson Island in the South Shetland Islands.

-Tuida Cove (залив Туида, ‘Zaliv Tuida’ \'za-liv tu-'i-da\) is the 4.13 km wide cove indenting for 1.56 km the southeast coast of Nelson Island in the South Shetland Islands, Antarctica.
+Tuida Cove is a cove on the southeast coast of Nelson Island in the South Shetland Islands, Antarctica.
+It is 4.13 km wide, and indents 1.56 km.
 It is entered east of Ivan Alexander Point and west of Slavotin Point.
-The cove's shape is enhanced as a result of glacier retreat in the late 20th and early 21st century.
+The cove's shape has been altered by glacial retreat in the late 20th and early 21st centuries.

+Name

-The feature is named after the ancient and medieval fortress of Tuida in southeastern Bulgaria.
+The feature is named (залив Туида) after the ancient and medieval fortress of Tuida in southeastern Bulgaria.